arrenree/KDB-Problem-Sets/README.md

  A | 10:15 |109.99
  A | 10:45 |109.96

+/ note! time format has to be 09:30 (not 9:30)
-/ by adding 9:30 and subtracting 9:30 from xbar, you can shift the time bucket / to include your desired time
+/ by adding 09:30 and subtracting 09:30 from xbar
+/ you shift the time bucket
+/ to include your desired time

 / logic here: